RadicallyOpen/RadicallyOpen/events.markdown

 ### Forthcoming workshops and training events

-#### Please note: our Intensive Trainings consist of 2 x 5 days, with 6-9 months in between the two training weeks.
+#### Please note:
+Our Intensive Trainings consist of 2 x 5 days, with 6-9 months in between the two training weeks.
 If part 1 has already taken place it will no longer be possible to book onto that course.

 #### Early bird rates
 We offer an early bird rate up to 45 days before the event.
 The payment should be made before this date expires and/or within one month after receipt of our invoice.